 In a Gravity Marker Drop, no horizontal motion shall be applied to the marker in relation to the basket and gravity shall be the only means for the marker to drop.
-The person releasing the marker must hold the unrolled marker by the tail.
+The person releasing the marker must hold the unrolled marker by the tail (non weighted part of the marker) and release the tail of the marker.
+The marker shall be allowed to fall from the top edge of the basket.
 The person's hand holding the tail of the marker shall not be outside the basket.
+Penalty for minor infringements with no competitive advantage: 50 task points.
+Otherwise, 50 meters will be added to the competitors result in the least advantageous direction.
+A marker thrown into a marker measuring area (MMA) or a scoring area will be regarded as a valid result and the penalty will be applied.